alexekim/alexekim.github.io/README.md

 ===================

-This is my _very first_ in-class project using **HTML, CSS, and JavaScript**.
+This is my _very first_ in-class project using **HTML, CSS,  JavaScript, jQuery**, and possibly other technologies.
 My assignment is to build a game.

 ----------
 **Game Requirements**